Provisioning Infrastructure with Terraform and Libvirt for OpenStack Deployment

 sudo ip link set br-os up

 I strongly think that having a DNS is very useful.
-So, I created a new zone for this demo -
+So, I created a new zone for this demo in my named server (consider visiting my article "Local DNS Server for Demos").

 So, in /etc/named/named.conf.local I added a new zone: